 CHPE will develop flyers to notify the public of upcoming construction.
 Based on the needs of specific project segments and communities within the segment, these flyers will be distributed to local marinas, bait and tackle shops, recreation facilities, libraries, post offices, community bulletin boards, and other public facilities to provide notice of construction.
-CHPE will include applicable contact information on the flyer.
+Flyers will include CHPE contact information as well as how to file a complaint or concern with the Department of Public Service.

-3.1.9 Doorhangers:
+3.1.8 Doorhangers: